Dear e-car opponents, your manslaughter arguments have finally been refuted-breakinglatest.news-Breaking Latest News

 Changing stations can cushion the load

-However, opponents of the exchange stations point out that building an infrastructure of such stations costs significantly more money than setting up the charging stations.
+However, opponents of the exchange stations point out that the construction of an infrastructure of such stations costs significantly more money than setting up the charging stations.
 So far, Nio has been paying for the expansion out of its own pocket, just like Tesla is still doing with its own supercharger network.

 The German manufacturers don’t feel like it.
 They let the state and the energy suppliers bear a large part of the costs.
 In addition, the previous vehicles were not designed for an automatic battery change.
 Expensive and time-consuming retrofitting would be the result.